postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 ![Export collection menu](https://assets.postman.com/postman-docs/export-collection-menu2.jpg)

 You can then select the format you'd like your collection to export as.
-Click **Export** to download your newly generated JSON file.
+Select **Export** to download your newly generated JSON file.

 > The export to Collection v1 format is no longer supported in Postman.